EngineeringSoftware/exli/README.md

 - For each command, append `--help` to see the usage and options.
 - For each command, the argument and value can be seperated by `=` or space.
 For example, `--project_name=Bernardo-MG_velocity-config-tool` or `--project_name Bernardo-MG_velocity-config-tool` are both valid.
+- To run on a specific project, replace `Bernardo-MG_velocity-config-tool` with the project name and `26226f5` with the commit hash.

 #### (Optional) Find the target statements.